 The landscape of the Inner Forth is dynamic and changing and has been radically altered by man over the past 400 years.
-With partners, experts and communities we will take action to restore and conserve important natural and built heritage features for a sustainable future.
-Together, projects will create a landscape resilient in the face of future pressures, that is flourishing with biodiversity, and where natural and built heritage features of the Inner Forth are safeguarded for future generations to enjoy.
+With partners, experts and communities IFLI took action to restore and conserve important natural and built heritage features for a sustainable future.
+Together, projects aimed to create a landscape resilient in the face of future pressures, that is flourishing with biodiversity, and where natural and built heritage features of the Inner Forth are safeguarded for future generations to enjoy.

 We will establish ‘stepping stones’ to allow wildlife to move more easily through the fragmented and industrialised landscape of the Inner Forth by restoring and managing habitats on brownfield sites.
 We will work in partnership with landowners and industry to improve the value of these vital sites for wildlife and reconnect people with nature.Bings for WildlifeGlorious Green RoofsAn Industrious LNRGrangepan MeadowsA Fruitful Landscape